Dictionary » Adjective Words » Unnerving – Meaning, Definition, Synonyms and Antonyms

 7. What part of speech is “unnerving”?

-It is an adjective, used to describe something that causes nervousness or discomfort.
+It is an adjective, used to describe something that causes nervousness, fear, or unease.

 Explore more U words